Stock Performance Activity to Track: McEwen Mining Inc. (MUX)

 McEwen Mining Inc. (MUX) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock remained 4.40% volatile in recent week and indicated 5.41% volatility in last month.
-The Company’s beta coefficient sits at -0.51.
+VOLATILITY FACTOR: The stock remained 7.92% volatile in last week and indicated 6.32% volatility in previous month.
+The Company’s beta coefficient sits at -0.46.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.06 measure stock volatility.
+ATR value of 0.07 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is -50.00%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 10.60% and Operating Margin is seen at -51.90%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -9.00%.
 Return on Equity (ROE) is -11.40% and Return on Investment (ROI) is -8.10%.